Sumangal44/proclear/readme.md

 ---

-## Why `proclear`?
+## Why `Proclear`?

-`proclear` provides a reliable way to clean up your terminal output.
+`Proclear` provides a reliable way to clean up your terminal output.
 Unlike other packages, it supports both clearing the screen and optionally resetting the scrollback buffer, giving you full control.

 ---